 We are exposed to market risk related to changes in interest rates.
-As of June 30, 2018, we have the principal amount of long-term debt in the aggregate of \$69.1 million, including current portion of long-term debt.
-Our Refinanced Term Loan accrues interest at the rate of: (a) either, at Fluent's option, LIBOR (subject to a floor of 0.50%) plus 7.00% per annum, or (b) base rate plus 6.0% per annum, payable in cash.
+As of September 30, 2018, we have an aggregate principal amount of long-term debt of \$64.9 million, including current portion of long-term debt.
+Our Refinanced Term Loan accrues interest at the rate of either, at Fluent's option (a) LIBOR (subject to a floor of 0.50%) plus 7.00% per annum, or (b) base rate plus 6.0% per annum, payable in cash.
 Interest under the Refinanced Term Loan is payable monthly.
 The fair value of our debt will generally fluctuate with movements of interest rates, increasing in periods of declining rates of interest and declining in periods of increasing rates of interest.

-A hypothetical 10% increase in interest rates relative to our current interest rates would not have a material impact on the fair value of our outstanding long-term debt, net.
+A hypothetical 10% increase in market interest rates relative to our current interest rate would not have a material impact on the fair value of our outstanding long-term debt, net.
 Changes in interest rates would, however, affect operating results and cash flows, because of the variable rate nature of the Refinanced Term Loan.
-A hypothetical 10% increase or decrease in overall interest rates as of June 30, 2018 would result in an impact to interest expense for the next twelve months by \$0.6 million.
+A hypothetical 10% increase or decrease in overall interest rates as of September 30, 2018 would not result in a material impact to interest expense for the next twelve months.